Josh Bredl

 Joshua Bredl (born January 28, 1991) is an American former professional wrestler best known for his time in WWE under the name Bronson Matthews.
 In 2015, Bredl was the male winner of the sixth season of the WWE competition Tough Enough, earning a one-year contract with the promotion.

 Early life and football career

 Bredl was born in Thornton, Colorado, and has a younger sister named Brandi Bredl.
 He attended Horizon High School.
 He has a background in college football, playing defensive end and defensive tackle for the ThunderWolves at Colorado State University–Pueblo, and also majored in exercise science.
 He also played low post in basketball for the Colorado Hawks.
 He tried out for the Denver Broncos in April 2015.
-Bredl was a fan of professional wrestling whilst growing up, and cited Stone Cold Steve Austin as his favorite wrestler.
+Bredl was a fan of professional wrestling while growing up, and cited Stone Cold Steve Austin as his favorite wrestler.